-- Complete CS201 or a similar first-semester programming class, or higher, with a grade of "B" or better - Have a cumulative GPA of at least 2.0 prior to entry into the program.
+• Have a cumulative GPA of at least 2.5 prior to entry into the program.
 Once admitted into the program, new students should see the mathematics division secretary to be assigned a CS advisor.

-BS Computer Science/Computer Information Systems goals include the following: (CS/CIS majors must receive a "C" or better and maintain a 3.1 GPA for all courses required of this major.
+The goals of BS Computer Science include the following: CS majors must receive a "C" or better and maintain a 2.5 GPA for all courses required of this major.